 A member on Wizard of Vegas says, "I love how the DVD has commentary from Chris Ferguson, Phil Hellmuth, Johnny Chan, and Chris Moneymaker.
 They all point out repeatedly how badly all the characters are playing."

-explained in the movie: "Any card counter that
+in the movie: "Any card counter that watched that would

-watched that would feel like "Wow, they did a real good job
+feel like "Wow, they did a real good job explaining something that

-Um, well, I don't think it was really explained that
+well, I don't think it was really explained that well.
+I

-well.
-I think they could have taken another 20 seconds
+think they could have taken another 20 seconds to explain the

 - Mike Aponte interview.
 In this